5. Installation#

 generates a file structure to be prepared to install Plone packages with pip

-generates Zope configuration with cookiecutter
+generates Zope configuration with Cookiecutter

 By creating and working with a Python virtual environment, we are independent of the system Python installation.
 We install packages and its version according to our needs.